Setanna/emulate/_meta/Kanban.md

 		- [ ] Tags
 - [ ] **Bugs**
 	- [ ] Link Preview Missing CSS on header
+		- [ ] Link only to file not header?
 	- [x] Make shield text float right
 - [ ] **Armor, Shields and Weapons**
 	- [ ] Figure out how to deal with mixed material weapons (spear)